 If you have enough time, items can be a great indication of what players are capable of building into.
-If you see lots of players building Phantom Dancer, assassins might not be the correct decision.
+If you see lots of players building Bramble Vest, assassins might not be the correct decision.

 How much HP and Gold do other players have?

 Player gold and health can be a great indicator as to what decisions people will make in the near future.
 For example, if someone has low health and a lot of gold right before a neutral creep round, it is safe to assume that they will all in after creeps.

 If they happen to be going for the same build as you, you might decide to roll sooner to find the units first.
 You might decide that their build has a favorable matchup against yours, so you may want to reposition your board to counter theirs instead.